BenyaminHaghi/FENet/README.md

 ## Running Sample Checkpoints

 Launch the example inference script with `python Test_Load_FENet.py`.
-This script will load a FENet checkpoint, load the other pipeline elements (PLSR and a linear decoder), then load evaluation data and evaluate the performance.
+This script will load a FENet checkpoint, load the other pipeline elements (PLS regression and a linear decoder), then load evaluation data and evaluate the performance.

 ## Fine-tuning on Custom Data
 ### Training Configuration